-However, technological advances have also created another global phenomenon: the challenge of what to do with all those used laptops, tablets, computers, screen monitors, power tools, and other devices once they break down, become obsolete, or get replaced by improved versions.
+However, technological advances have also created another global phenomenon: the challenge of what to do with all those used laptops, tablets, computers, screen monitors, power tools, circuit boards, and other devices once they break down, become obsolete, or get replaced by improved versions.

 It’s become increasingly clear these devices can pose potentially hazardous environmental risks if they’re placed with other household trash in a landfill.